bullmoose20/MK-Docs/docs/komet/faqs.md

 This section aims to answer the most commonly asked questions that users have.

-### Komet Versions & Updating
+### Kometa Versions & Updating

 The commands here should work in any terminal on the respective platforms, but that can't be guaranteed.
 If you know shortcuts for some of these things, go ahead and use them.
-For example, in many terminals, `cd ~/Komet` is the same as `cd /Users/YOUR_USERNAME/Komet`.
+For example, in many terminals, `cd ~/Kometa` is the same as `cd /Users/YOUR_USERNAME/Kometa`.

-Your Komet installation may not be located at the paths referenced below.
+Your Kometa installation may not be located at the paths referenced below.
 These are the paths used in the walkthroughs in this documentation, so if you installed it somewhere else you will have to change the path[s] to reflect your system and the choices you made during installation.

-??? question "How do I update to the latest version of Komet?"
+??? question "How do I update to the latest version of Kometa?"

     === ":fontawesome-brands-linux: Linux"

         [type this into your terminal, changing `YOUR_USERNAME` to your username]

-            cd /Users/YOUR_USERNAME/Komet
+            cd /Users/YOUR_USERNAME/Kometa
             git stash
             git stash clear
             git pull
-            source komet-venv/bin/activate
+            source kometa-venv/bin/activate
             python -m pip install -r requirements.txt

         These two commands: